 Choose a solution for integrating on-premises Active Directory with Azure

 This article compares options for integrating your on-premises Active Directory (AD) environment with an Azure network.
-We provide a reference architecture and a deployable solution for each option.
+For each option, a more detailed reference architecture is available.

 Many organizations use Active Directory Domain Services (AD DS) to authenticate identities associated with users, computers, applications, or other resources that are included in a security boundary.
 Directory and identity services are typically hosted on-premises, but if your application is hosted partly on-premises and partly in Azure, there may be latency sending authentication requests from Azure back to on-premises.
 Implementing directory and identity services in Azure can reduce this latency.

 Azure provides two solutions for implementing directory and identity services in Azure: